Abhi-rsap/Abhi-rsap/README.md

-Hello I am Rama Sai Abhishek Podila.
+Hello!
+I am Rama Sai Abhishek Podila.
 I am currently a Computer Science Masters student at University at Buffalo, New York.
 My skilled areas mainly lie in machine learning, deep learning, data science and software backend development.
 I love building machine learning models and creating pipelines for scalability.
 I am proactive in doing research given a problem statement.
 I am always up for opportunities in the field of AI/ML or Backend Development.
 You can reach me out on email : abhipodila@gmail.com